rashadism/openchoreo/docs/contributors/development-process.md

 >
 > *Time and Date*: First Monday of the sprint

-Each team get together and retrospect the last sprint
+Each team gets together and retrospects the last sprint

 #### Key Tasks
 - Review issues in PR Sent / In Review status and try to close them off
-- Review issues still in progress and include a comment why we could not finish them as planned and change the sprint to the current sprint
+- Review issues still in progress and include a comment explaining why we could not finish them as planned and change the sprint to the current sprint
 - Send updates to Discord with screencast when applicable for finished tasks

 ## Milestone Planning Meeting